The Google Piracy Paradox: Search Engine That Accidentally Shares Secrets

 Google was not created to enable piracy; it simply became an enabler by being spectacularly good at indexing the open web.

-Dutifully Google shares everything from legitimate sources to pirated files from YouTube, Reddit or Scribd.
+Dutifully Google shares everything from legitimate sources to pirated files.

 Before search engines, discovering infringing content was a niche activity.